-Is there a correct order when it comes to family?
+Is there a correct order when it comes to my household?

 However, you should be ready to accept that many different people will be important to you and your partner at various points in your lives.
 This does not mean that your love for each other is in question, it simply means that different relationships serve different purposes at different times!
 If you really love your partner or spouse, you want them to be happy, and oftentimes that happiness includes having many fulfilling, healthy friendships with other people and loved ones.

 However, problems arise when people start to have issues with boundaries.
 Try to consider and mark your boundaries very clearly.
 This does not mean forbidding your partner from speaking to someone, but it may mean clarifying what you need in order to feel wanted and loved.

 Therapy Is Personal